Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Unsteady numerical method

 \section{Unsteady numerical method}

 Unsteady numerical simulations were used to study the stability and transients of the model.
-The domain was discritized with a uniform grid spacing of $\Delta x = 1/500$.
+The domain was discretized with a uniform grid spacing of $\Delta x = 1/500$.
+A resolution study was performed, using the piston-initiated detonation described in section \ref{sec:Single CJ point}.
+The results in figure \ref{subfig:piston_L2_mean_error_norm} show that the error, calculated by the L$^2$ relative error norm $\sqrt{\sum(\rho_{\mathrm{exact}} - \rho_{\mathrm{numeric}})^2/\sum \rho_{\mathrm{exact}}^2}$ once the solution reached steady state, converges with increased resolution at the expected rate, and the quasi-steady-state detonation velocity approaches the analytic result, shown by figure \ref{subfig:piston_shock_speed_resolution}.

 Time step size was determined using the Courant-Friedrichs-Lewy (CFL) condition such that $\text{CFL} =0.5 = \Delta x /( \Delta t \times \max(\rho))$, where $\max(\rho)$ is the maximum value of $\rho$ in the entire domain.
-A reaction threshold $\rho \ge 0.001$ was set to prevent unshocked gas from reacting.
+A reaction threshold $\rho \ge 0.01$ was set to prevent unshocked gas from reacting.
+The effect of time step size, controlled by the $\text{CFL}$ number, is shown in figure \ref{fig:resolution_study}.
+While the steady state profile error increases slightly with decreasing time step, the detonation velocity approaches the CJ velocity and stabilizes at $\text{CFL}=0.5$ at a velocity slightly larger than CJ, seen in figure \ref{subfig:piston_CFL_shock_speed_resolution}.

-The Riemann problem was solved at every cell interface using a first-order Godunov method as described by Clarke et al. \cite{clarke1989numerical}.
+The Riemann problem was solved at every cell interface using a first-order Godunov method as described by Clarke {et al.} \cite{clarke1989numerical}.
 Time evolution was done using a first-order upwind method.

-An adaptive domain was used where cells were dynamically added ahead of the shock, while cells in the rear were removed once the flow had equilibrated.
+A domain with an adaptive size was used where cells were dynamically added ahead of the shock, while cells in the rear were removed once the flow had equilibrated.